-If you look at the study, you must dictate a Preliminary report.
+If you look at study, you must dictate a Preliminary Report.
 A common scenario is that a referring physician will call you to take a "quick look" at an exam.
 We don't take "quick looks" (also called "curbsiding" or "curbstoning") or give a quick interpretation.
-All our interpretations were thorough and thoughtful.
-If you look at an exam and give a referring provider an interpretation you must dictate a report.
+All our interpretations are thorough and thoughtful.
+If you look at an exam and give a referring provider an interpretation you must dictate a report and document your communication.